Koed00/hpstr-jekyll-theme/_posts/2015-08-06-managed-environments-with-piptools.markdown

 A new version of `pip-tools` was recently released and it brings with it a much cleaner work-flow to manage your Python virtual environments.

 I'm assuming you are using virtual environments for your Python and Django projects.
-If not you should look up some of the excellent guides on the Internet on how to get the best out of [virtualenv](https://virtualenv.pypa.io/en/latest/), [virtualenvwrapper](https://virtualenvwrapper.readthedocs.org/en/latest/) or my personal favorite [virtualfish](https://github.com/adambrenecki/virtualfish/) for [Fish](http://fishshell.com/).
+If not you should look up some of the excellent guides on the Internet on how to get started with [virtualenv](https://virtualenv.pypa.io/en/latest/), [virtualenvwrapper](https://virtualenvwrapper.readthedocs.org/en/latest/) or my personal favorite [virtualfish](https://github.com/adambrenecki/virtualfish/) for [Fish](http://fishshell.com/).

 ## Package management
-One of the problems with Python development is always package management, especially when you use Django and you keep adding more apps to your project.
+One of the problems you encounter with Python development is always package management, especially when you use Django and you keep adding cool new apps to your project.
 Those applications will install dependencies and at some point you won't remember what those were anymore.
 Each of those packages adds up to the size of your virtual environment.
 This is not a big deal if you are just developing locally, but once you start using hosting platforms you quickly find out that every megabyte of your project counts.
-For example, when you run a wsgi server that uses forking chances are that each fork will load your Django environment in memory.
+For example when you run a wsgi server that uses forking, chances are that each fork will load your Django environment in memory.
 Now multiply that by the amount of workers you have set up and you see how a few megabytes more or less can make a big difference.
 If you author open-source projects, and you should, it's also nice to not inadvertently list a bunch of unnecessary packages.

 ## Pip tools
 [Vincent Driessen](https://github.com/nvie/)'s [pip-tools](https://github.com/nvie/pip-tools) package has been a long time favorite of many Python developer.
 The `pip-dump` and `pip-review` commands are a great way of creating requirement files and updating them.
 Now with version 1 finally released, it introduces two new commands `pip-compile` and `pip-sync` which previously were only available as a preview in the future branch of the repository.